dannyrowlands/pb-test/README.md

 > Monitoring / Alerting
 - For a live enviroment I would write monitoring scripts as required.
 I would also recommend the use of a tool such as New Relic for real time in depth analysis of all layers of the application.
+For real time alerting I would use something like Slack which allows devs/users to monitor channels that will alert if a problem occurs in the live system.

 > Unit Tests
 - See tests folder